Update: We last updated this article with the Pixel 10 series on September 4th, 2025

 The Google Pixel 9a is the cheapest phone in the Pixel 9 series you can buy right now.
 At $499, it costs half the price of the Pixel 9 Pro and is even cheaper than the iPhone 16e.
 Google has also removed the camera bump present on previous Google Pixel phones.
 Despite paying half the price, you get all the benefits of the more expensive Pixel, including the same Tensor G4 chipset.
 It will get the same seven years of OS updates, which is amazing for a mid-range smartphone.
 Interestingly, it is the first Pixel phone to launch with Android 15 out of the box.
 This means you can expect one year of additional updates compared to the rest of the Pixel 9 series.

-This means you get AI features like Best Take, Add Me, Magic Editor, Magic Eraser, and Audio Magic Eraser.
+If you want a Pixel phone that delivers the same experience without costing an arm or leg, get the Pixel 9a.
+It comes with cool AI features like Best Take, Add Me, Magic Editor, Magic Eraser, and Audio Magic Eraser.
 Although there is no Pixel Screenshots support, you still get Pixel Studio and Gemini Nano for on-device AI.
-To save costs, the bezels on the phone are relatively large, and it has a plastic back.
 It has the biggest battery among all phones in the Pixel 9a at 5,160mAh, which is fantastic if you want a long-lasting phone.
 All of these features make it the best budget Pixel phone.

 Why Should I Buy: If you want a budget Pixel phone with all the AI features without spending a lot of money.